CloudCannon/pagefind/docs/content/docs/sorts.md

 Pagefind supports sorting results by tagged attributes instead of page relevancy.
 For a sort to be available in the browser, pages must be tagged with the `data-pagefind-sort` attribute.

-> Sorting is currently only supported when interacting with the Pagefind JS API directly.

 ## Capturing a sort value from an element

 ```html